StarpTech/next-localization/README.md

 -   Supports all rendering modes: (Static) | ● (SSG) | λ (Server).
 -   Less than 500 bytes – including dependencies!
--   No build process, No conventions.
+-   Pluralization support
--   Works with React hooks.
+-   No build step, No enforced conventions.

 ## Installation & Setup <a name="setup"></a> <a name="installation"></a>